gastonambrogi/constellation/README.md

 #Constellation.js

+    We had the sky up there, and we used to lay on our backs and look up at them, and discuss whether they was made or just happened.
+    — Mark Twain

+    The contemplation of celestial things will make a man both speak and think more sublimely and magnificently when he descends to human affairs.
+    — Cicero

 Constellation is a simple JavaScript plugin that can draw beautiful HTML5 Canvas backgrounds, resembling star constellations.
 [A demo is available here](https://ngr900.github.io/constellation/).

 #Usage